scottrbrtsn/count-my-words/README.md

 Notes
 - While this service is running, it persists all messages it processes into an H2 embedded DB.
 This will be reset if the service is reset.
 To permanently persist, add a story to the backlog to convert H2 to Postgres or some other DB.

+ ## Design explanation
+The skeletal structure, in addition to your typical MVC, has its roots in Juval Lowy's iDesign architectural master class.
+I have serendipitously worked with a number of architects who also happened to be alumni from Lowy's training.
+He also speaks a great deal about actors and the actor model, and is where I studied that as well.

+- Controllers only call managers
+- Managers call repositories to get data from a database or save
+- Managers call services to send the data
+- Services do the common heavy lifting of business logic